Genivia/ugrep/README.md

     :copen

 Double-click on a line in this window (or select a line and press ENTER) to jump to the file and location in the file of the match.
-To add search results to the window, grep them.
+Enter commands `:cn` and `:cp` to jump to the next or previous match, respectively.
+To update the search results in the quickfix window, just grep them.
 For example, to recursively search C++ source code marked `FIXME` in the current directory:

     :grep -tc++ FIXME .

+Use `%` as `PATH` to search the current file in Vim:

+    :grep FIXME %

 To close the quickfix window: